mysteryx93/MediaPlayerUI.NET/README.md

 A .NET media player UI to use with any media player, for WPF and Avalonia

-Currently supports MPV and Naudio for WPF, and BASS for Avalonia
+Currently supports MPV and NAudio for WPF, and BASS for Avalonia

 ## Features